 - Difficulty: Moderate

-As the name suggests, the Escondido Falls hike leads to a stunning waterfall – it depends on the time of year though.
+As the name suggests, the Escondido Falls trail in Escondido Canyon Park leads to a stunning waterfall – it depends on the time of year though.
 If you hike this trail in the middle of summer, the falls are likely to be dried up.

 One of the most popular hikes in Malibu, we suggest an early morning start.
 Not only will you beat the crowds and heat, but you will grab one of the few free parking spots (which usually fill before noon).